Frequently Asked Questions About Gen-AI

 You should also acknowledge other functional uses of these tools, including but not limited to generating ideas for an assignment and identifying potential sources for research.
 When in doubt, acknowledge your use of the tool.

-A reminder: these tools draw on information published on the internet without regard to its accuracy, and their output often includes misleading, biased, or false content.
-They often deliver inaccurate responses, attribute content to the wrong source, and even invent “sources” that don’t exist.
+A reminder: these tools draw on information published on the internet without regard to its accuracy, and their output may include misleading, biased, or false content.
+They sometimes deliver inaccurate responses, attribute content to the wrong source, and even invent “sources” that don’t exist.
 You should always critically assess the responses generated by the tools and check factual claims against reliable sources.

 How should I cite the use of Gen-AI?